mikebottone/js-dev-env/README.md

   -> can read the docs on JSON Schema Faker for examples -> JSON Server will parse the json file created and make a mock api for each top level object found -> new fake data will be created after each start of the mock api server

+Tips:
+-> all js should be put in a js file
+-> organize directory by features

+*PRODUCTION BUILD*
+-> the distServer NOT for actual production, it is just usefule for hosting the minified production build LOCALLY for debugging
+-> minification: speeds up page loads and saves bandwidth by shortening names, removing comments, unsused code & new line/whitespace when built (does not actually change what is written by us just condenses on build)
+-> to switch between the mock Api and production (hard coded data currently): run the app, it will load the prod data, to swtich to mockAPi add "/?useMockApi=true" into the url after 'localhost:3000'

+-> scripts to automate the prod build (npm run build) -> build runs the build script for prod with the pre and post builds running respective to build -> css is bundled in when build is run
+-> an html plugin from webpack (found in the webpack.config files) is used to generate html index file based off the src/index.html
+-> the "inject: true" tells the webpack plugin to dynamically add in any necessary script tags

+->Bundle splitting: splitting the bundles so that the user only has to download page specific bundles not all the libraries and everything during page reload
+-> vendor.js and all referenced libraries within it will be bundled separately as specified in the webpack.config.prod.js -> you could add other bundles in the same manner

+-> Cache Busting: save HTTP Requests for up to a year & forces requests for the latest versions -> this is done by hashing the bundle file name & generate the file dynamically -> a new hash is created only when a change to the bundle is made

+-> Error logging: can sign up for "TrackJS" for free and paste the install lines of code into the head of the html to track